-Proposition 4.2 Across the set of managers M, the exception rate, R_m , is increasing in both managerial bias, k, and the precision of the manager's private information, $1/\sigma{\epsilon}^2$.
+Proposition 4.2 The exception rate, R_m , is increasing in both managerial bias, k, and the precision of the manager's private information, $1/\sigma{\epsilon}^2$.

 Intuitively, managers with better information make more exceptions because they then place less weight on the test relative to their own signal of a.
 More biased managers also make more exceptions because they place more weight on maximizing other qualities, b.
 Thus, increases in exceptions can be driven by both more information and more bias.